jomartin-999/spring-boot-for-vmware-gemfire/docs/data-serialization.md

   https://docs.spring.io/spring-data/geode/docs/current/reference/html/#mapping.pdx-serializer.type-filtering\[type
   filtering\].
-Additionally, you can implement type filters by using Java’s `java.util.function.Predicate` interface as opposed to the limited regex capabilities provided by VMware GemFire's `ReflectionBasedAutoSerializer` class.
+Additionally, you can implement type filters by using Java’s `java.util.function.Predicate` interface as opposed to the limited regex capabilities provided by [vmware-gemfire-name]'s `ReflectionBasedAutoSerializer` class.
 By default, `MappingPdxSerializer` excludes all types in the following packages:
   `java`, `org.apache.geode`, `org.springframework` and